SkymanOne/folidity/reports/main.typ

 In particular, we can provide even more fine-grained validation of the program by asserting user-defined constraints in the symbolic execution context.
 This enables unsatisfability detection of reachability at the earlier stage of the execution.
 The traditional methods rely on composing these constraints at the runtime through the statistical discovery of the model bounds whereas Folidity offers this information at the compile time.

 In the context of mutli-contract execution, which applies to EVM-compatible blockchains.
-Instead of carrying out interface discovery through statistical methods, we can potentially encode the function signature with its models bounds and constraints into the metadata and leverage this information at the runtime in order to verify the model consistency and constraint satisfiability as illustrated earlier.
+Instead of carrying out interface discovery through statistical methods, we can potentially encode the function signature with its model's bounds and constraints into the metadata and leverage this information at the runtime to verify the model consistency and constraint satisfiability as illustrated earlier.

 #pagebreak()
 = Implementation